strimzi/governance/GOVERNANCE.md

 Votes from maintainers are binding and count towards the approval of the proposal.
 Non-maintainers are allowed and encouraged to vote as well.
-But their votes are non-binding and do not count towards approval or the proposal.
+But their votes are non-binding and do not count towards approval of the proposal.

 +1 votes can be expressed by approving the proposal PR or in the comments.
 Other votes should be expressed in the comments.